 \subsubsection{Latency Evaluation and Boundary Conditions (Fig.~\ref{fig:evaluation}b)}

-We evaluate end-to-end latency under three workloads: \textit{Light (no-gen)} returns a small inline JSON result; \textit{Pipeline ($K$-step)} produces a fixed-size artifact in each step and uploads them to IPFS using $K$ steps ($K=5$); and \textit{GenAI (image/LLM)} performs a generative task (SDXL).
-Fig.~\ref{fig:evaluation}(b) decomposes latency into messaging, settlement confirmation, and execution.
-Settlement confirmation latency was measured on a local Anvil testbed configured with a fixed block time of 2\,s, providing controlled and reproducible confirmation timing.
-Messaging latency remains consistently low ($\approx$30--35 ms) across all workloads, constituting a minor fraction of the total latency in Fig.~\ref{fig:evaluation}(b).
-For compute-intensive \textit{GenAI} workloads, task execution ($\approx$4122 ms) dominates the total latency, rendering the settlement confirmation overhead ($\approx$1820 ms) acceptable as it accounts for only $\approx$30\% of the total time.
-Conversely, for \textit{Light} workloads, settlement confirmation becomes the absolute bottleneck ($\approx$98\% of total latency), suggesting that for simple, high-frequency tool use, asynchronous or batch settlement is necessary to mask blockchain latency.
+We evaluate three workloads: \textit{Light (no-gen)} returns a small inline JSON result; \textit{Pipeline ($K$-step)} produces $K{=}5$ fixed-size artifacts uploaded to IPFS; and \textit{GenAI} performs a generative task (SDXL).
+Fig.~\ref{fig:evaluation}(b) decomposes latency into messaging, settlement confirmation (on a fixed 2\,s block-time Anvil testbed), and execution.
+Messaging is consistently low ($\approx$30--35 ms).
+For \textit{GenAI}, task execution ($\approx$4122 ms) dominates, so settlement confirmation ($\approx$1820 ms, $\approx$30\% of total) is masked; for \textit{Light}, settlement confirmation is the bottleneck ($\approx$98\%), indicating that simple high-frequency tool use needs asynchronous or batch settlement.